Vegetarian chickpea lasagna Bolognese

 Instructions

+• Make the béchamel: Warm milk in your microwave or over the stove and set it aside, you need it very warm.
 In a small saucepan melt the butter.
 Immediately add the flour and whisk until you get a smooth paste.
+Slowly add the warm milk, stirring constantly.

 Notes

-I do use pasta sheets that do not need to be cooked prior to using.
+I use pasta sheets that do not need to be cooked prior to using.
 But I still prefer to soak them in hot water for up to a minute, just to soften them up and make the pasta easier to handle and fold if necessary.

-This individual lasagnas only have a few layers.
+This individual lasagnas in the photos only have a few layers.
 I use exactly 5 pasta sheets per pan, 2 on the bottom and then 1 1/2 for the second and third layer.
 If you want more pasta you can easily add more, you can also make more layers.
 If making a bigger lasagna, double the ingredients for the bolognese and béchamel and know that the baking time will be longer.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-1. Kelsey M wrote:
+1. Kelsey M says:

 This looks wonderful!
 My mom never really made lasagna but I’ve really been getting into it myself recently.
 And yes, a good béchamel sauce makes everything amazing 🙂